 Will you enjoy working with electricity?

-Because if you are an electrician, you’ll be thinking of electricity a lot.
+Because if you are an electrician, you’ll be thinking of and working with electricity a lot.

-Many electricians find the idea of creating something such as an office building or sports arena, or even a simple residence, to be something to take pride in.
+Many find the idea of helping build an office building or residence to be something to take pride in.

-If you think you can be proud of something tangible and real, a career of an electrician will be a great choice for you.
+If you think you can be proud of something tangible and real, this career will be a great choice for you.

 Electricians make a very decent living.